 Dachshunds are a popular and loved breed worldwide but you do really need to keep an eye on their eating habits and weigh them a lot.
 Extra stress on bones and joints is something you will want to avoid for long term health of your dachshund.

-When buying dog food for dachshunds, it is always recommended to purchase a breed specific type.
+When buying dog food for dachshunds, it is always recommended to purchase a breed-specific type.
 Compared to the generic small breed foods, a dachshund specific will include additional nutrients that they require for good well being.
-The top 3 in this article are aimed at dachshunds are are top rated dog foods to keep your sausage dog happy.
+The top 3 in this article are aimed at dachshunds are top-rated dog foods to keep your sausage dog happy.